ColdGrub1384/Pyto/README.md

   - Use pip to install pure Python modules from PyPi
 ```

+## TODO

+- [ ] Implement state restoration
+- [ ] Add a setting to not clear the console before running a script
+- [ ] Update UIKit
+- [ ] Fix a bug while dragging console vertically

 ## Building

 `$ ./setup.sh` and build the `Pyto` target from `Pyto.xcworkspace`